-Experience a fun-filled road trip along California's central coast.
+Experience a fun-filled road trip around Paso Robles, California.

 Few places in California boast a landscape as enchanting as the area around Paso Robles, a former Mexican rancho and stagecoach stop that has emerged as a winetasting hot spot.
 By virtue of its reputation and location—halfway between San Francisco and Los Angeles—Paso Robles also makes an enticing, convenient base for a road trip.
 After you've explored the town, a short drive brings you to the charming coastal community of Cambria and the gleaming, gaudy, singularly spectacular Hearst Castle.